aaalqarni/fincausal-2026/README.md

 # FinCausal 2026: RAG Pipeline for Financial Causal QA

-This repository contains the code for a system submitted to the **FinCausal 2026** shared task on causal question answering from financial documents.
+This repository contains the code for our system submitted to the **FinCausal 2026** shared task on causal question answering from financial documents.

 ## Overview